Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a cron job to create a new disk from the disk using gcloud.
 - [ ] Create a Cloud Task to create an image and export it to Cloud Storage.

+To ensure that the data on the boot disk of your critical Compute Engine workload is backed up regularly and following Google-recommended practices, the best approach would be:

+- [2] **Create a snapshot schedule for the disk using the desired interval.**

+### Explanation:

+- **Create a snapshot schedule for the disk:** Compute Engine allows you to create snapshot schedules that automatically capture incremental backups of persistent disks at specified intervals.
+This method is efficient because it only captures changes since the last snapshot, reducing both storage costs and the time required to create backups.

+### Why the other options are not the best choice:

+- **Create a Cloud Function to create an instance template:**
+  - This option does not directly address the backup requirements for the disk's data.
+Instance templates are used for creating new virtual machine instances with pre-configured settings, not for backing up data.

+- **Create a cron job to create a new disk from the disk using gcloud:**
+  - This approach suggests creating new disks rather than creating backups.
+It does not ensure that the backups are incremental or managed automatically over time.

+- **Create a Cloud Task to create an image and export it to Cloud Storage:**
+  - While exporting images to Cloud Storage is useful for certain scenarios, it doesn't provide automated backup capabilities for the boot disk's data.
+It also doesn't manage snapshots over time, including cleanup of older backups to optimize costs.

+### Benefits of using snapshot schedules:

+- **Automated backups:** Once configured, snapshot schedules automatically create backups at defined intervals, ensuring that your data is backed up regularly without manual intervention.

+- **Incremental backups:** Snapshots capture only incremental changes since the last snapshot, reducing storage costs and the time required to perform backups.

+- **Disaster recovery:** Snapshots allow you to quickly restore the boot disk in case of data loss or disaster, providing resilience to critical workloads.

+- **Cost efficiency:** By managing snapshot schedules, you can define retention policies to automatically delete older snapshots, optimizing storage costs.

+Therefore, creating a snapshot schedule for the disk ensures that your critical Compute Engine workload's data is backed up regularly, can be restored quickly in case of disaster, and adheres to Google-recommended practices for backup and disaster recovery.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to assign a Cloud Identity and Access Management (Cloud IAM) role to an external auditor.
 The auditor needs to have permissions to review your Google Cloud Platform (GCP) Audit Logs and also to review your Data Access logs.
 What should you do?